 Using vegetable oils on the skin is certainly not a new concept, since this practice goes back several hundred years.
-The difference today is that the scientific literature has looked into the issue and brought to light some fascinating effects of these little yellow potions.
+The difference today is that the scientific literature has looked at the issue and has brought to light some fascinating effects of these little clear potions.
 We will not go so far as to say that they are "miraculous", but using them properly can have a surprising effect on the skin.

 What is it?